Weekly CVE triage for IT teams

 What to patch now.
 What can wait.
 What you can ignore.

 Source-linked.
 Human-reviewed.
-Weekday mornings.
+Wednesday mornings.

-A sample of today's digest
+A sample of the latest issue

 Source-linked